angular/angular/aio/content/guide/reactive-forms.md

 The _aliases_ control in the `FormGroup` is now populated with a single control until more are added dynamically.

-### Access the `FormArray` control
+### Step 3 - Access the `FormArray` control

-Since a `FormArray` represents an undefined number of controls in array, accessing the control through a getter provides convenience and reusability.
-Define a getter class property to retrieve the aliases `FormArray` control from the parent `FormGroup`.
+Because a `FormArray` represents an undefined number of controls in array, accessing the control through a getter provides convenience and reusability.
+Use the _getter_ syntax to create an _aliases_ class property to retrieve the alias's `FormArray` control from the parent `FormGroup`.

 <code-example path="reactive-forms/src/app/profile-editor/profile-editor.component.ts" region="aliases-getter" title="src/app/profile-editor/profile-editor.component.ts (aliases getter)">